kybr/SuperCollider/Faking-SuperCollider-In-JavaScript.md

 I started a project to make SuperCollider work as Raku: <https://github.com/kybr/SuperCollider>.
 As you can see, Raku is _very_ close to SuperCollider already.
 Raku supports operator overloading, so the operators will not be a problem.
 You can see that I am willing to deviate from the SuperCollider language.
+If I wanted to make pure SuperCollider code work, I could write a SuperCollider [grammar](https://docs.raku.org/language/grammars) in Raku.